heroiclabs/nakama-docs/docs/install-configuration.md

 Nakama has various configuration options to make it as flexible as possible for various use cases and deployment environments.

 Nakama ships with sane default values for all config options, therefore you'll only need to override a subset of the options.
-You can also setup your own config file, and furthermore override the values in the config file via command-line flags.
+You can also setup your own config file, and override the values in the config file via command-line flags.
 For instance, to override Runtime Path:

 ```shell fct_label="Shell"
 nakama --runtime.path /tmp/my-modules